simonmcmanus/sizlate/README.md

 Templates are populated using sizzle selectors (as used in jQuery).

 From v1.0.0 Sizlate works in the browser.
-It needs to be compiled with Browserify.

 Can can pass render a string of html, or a dom Node.
 If you specify a DOM node the rendering will happen on the page.